hayde0264/CS-Degree/Go-Specific-Knowledge/Control-Flow.md

 Boolean values are the **cornerstone of control flow**.

-## Go constructs for making decisions:
+## Go control flow constructs:
-- if/else statements
+- if/else
+- switch
-- Switch statments
+- for

 ## If/Else
 An if/else statement basically says, **"do x if such-and-such is true; otherwise, do y."**

+## Booleans with operators:
 ``` go
 func comparisons() {
 	// == "equal to"